 Every seven seconds, someone develops Alzheimer’s disease; many people don’t know where to turn for help.
 Because Alaska has the second-fastest aging population in the country (Arizona is first), the demand for Alzheimer’s, dementia, and general senior care is growing dramatically.
 Your support can make a big difference in the life of an Alaskan senior.
-Always look for our puzzle piece logo to ensure all of your tax-deductible contributions stay in Alaska, supporting Alaskans!
+Always look for our blue puzzle piece logo to ensure all of your tax-deductible contributions stay in Alaska, supporting Alaskans!

 Frequently asked questions about Alzheimer’s Disease and Related Dementias (ADRD).

 Do I have Alzheimer’s Disease, or am I just getting old?

 Memory loss can be a normal part of aging, however, Alzheimer’s is not normal aging.
 Alzheimer’s is an illness which leads to a loss of cognitive abilities (i.e. memory, judgement, reasoning, language, perception, etc.).
 Symptoms usually occur in adults 65 years or older, although individuals in their 30s, 40s, and 50s may also be affected.
 Alzheimer’s disease is the most common form of dementia.
 However, it is not the only cause of dementia.

 I am concerned that myself or a loved one might be experiencing ADRD.
 What can I do?

 Aside from talking to you doctor, a memory screening can help you determine if its necessary or not.
 A memory screening is a confidential and simple tool that tests memory and thinking skills.
 It does not provide a diagnosis, but indicates whether further evaluation is needed.
 We offer free memory screenings for you and your loved ones.
 Call us and schedule your memory screening today.

 What can I do now to prevent ADRD in the future?